U.S. Hits 8 Iranian Officials With Sanctions

-Secretary HILLARY CLINTON (Department of State): On these officials' watch, or under their command, Iranian citizens have been arbitrarily arrested, beaten, tortured, raped, blackmailed and killed.
+HILLARY CLINTON: On these officials' watch, or under their command, Iranian citizens have been arbitrarily arrested, beaten, tortured, raped, blackmailed and killed.
 Yet, the Iranian government has ignored repeated calls from the international community to end these abuses.

 KELEMEN: the sanctions list includes the Iranian ministers of intelligence and interior, the prosecutor general and the commander of the Islamic Revolutionary Guard Corps.
 Secretary Clinton says this is the first time the U.S. has imposed sanctions against Iranians based on human rights abuses.

 CLINTON: We would like to be able to tell you that it might be the last, but we fear not.